What Is the Difference Between a Cooler and Refrigerator?

 Keeping Your Wine Cool

 Aside from keeping your wine chilled to serve at the ideal temperature all year long, a wine cooler's purpose is to protect your collection from environmental changes, including fluctuations in humidity.
-A typical fridge is designed to escalate temperatures quickly and dry out humidity.

 Another enemy of your beloved wine is vibration.
 All-purpose refrigerators vibrate because they run on a compressor.
 This vibration can disrupt a wine's natural maturation process, causing it to age and degrade faster.